 After the paperwork and such unpleasantries are done I’ll come and sit around and talk with you and your close family and/or besties about the ceremony.
 At your house or someone else’s.
 I’ll talk about how what I would usually do.
 You’ll all talk about what you want.
 Then we’ll talk about her.
 I get to hear about her life and about the person she was.
 This is the bit I find the most fascinating.
 The extraordinary lives ordinary people live.

 You’ll need some music to start and the end of the ceremony.
 Music that she liked.
 Not music that other people think would be appropriate or funereal.
-Remember as with weddings good live music is always better than good recorded music.
-But bad live music is worse than good recorded music.
-Having said that good live music from someone she was associated with could be spine tingling.
+Remember as with weddings good live music is always better than well recorded music.
+But bad live music is worse than well recorded music.
+Having said that good live music from someone she was associated with could be spine-tingling.

 I’ll then get up and on behalf of the family welcome everyone.
 I’ll tell them what I’ve learned about her.
 I’ll go through her life from beginning to end.
 Some people won’t know all that stuff.
 I don’t carry on like I was her best friend.
 I’m fairly factual.
 I tell the story as I heard it.
 This is not to say that there won’t be a few quiet laughs.
 When you’re telling the story of someone’s life there will be funny bits.
 And you’ll get to read what I’m going to say about her before the ceremony.
 I’ll get the story right and I’ll set the scene for the eulogies or if you like, the tributes.